+\textbf{On-device learning}.
 There are also studies devising new on-device deep learning frameworks in MAR \cite{huynh2017deepmon,han2016mcdnn,jiang2021flexible,park2021enabling}.
 However, an individual data holder may not have sufficient local data or features for training an effective model.
 In our work, we incorporate the framework of federated learning, where mobile devices are allowed to learn a shared global model collaboratively.

 Related work on the Metaverse has been growing recently \cite{kang2022blockchain,zeng2022HFedMS,xu2022wireless, si2022resource}.
-For instance, \cite{kang2022blockchain} and \cite{zeng2022HFedMS} are about the application of FL to the industrial Metaverse. \cite{xu2022wireless} stands in the perspective of economics to assess and improve VR services for the Metaverse. \cite{si2022resource} studies the resource allocation problem in a Metaverse MAR service model.
-However, there still lacks the combination of FL and MAR in the Metaverse scenario.
+For instance, \cite{kang2022blockchain} and \cite{zeng2022HFedMS} were about the application of FL to the industrial Metaverse. \cite{xu2022wireless} stood in the perspective of economics to assess and improve VR services for the Metaverse. \cite{si2022resource} studied the resource allocation problem in a Metaverse MAR service model.
+However, there is still a lack of FL and MAR in the Metaverse scenario.